MaxPiLab/handson-iot-raspberrypi/doc/rpi_gpio.md

 `GPIO.input(channel)`

 (where channel is the channel number based on the numbering system you have specified (BOARD or BCM)).
-This will return either 0 / GPIO.LOW / False or 1 / GPIO.HIGH / True.

 #### Output